cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt3.md

 ## Let’s talk privacy

 There’s a growing awareness of privacy.
 Users are getting wise to trackers, creepily targeted ads, and the increasing accuracy of user profiling - especially from the tech titans such as Google, Meta, and other social media platforms.
-As the saying goes: if the platform is free to use, then you’re the product.
+As the saying goes: *if the platform is free to use, then you are the product*.
 Not only do we have a responsibility for our own privacy, but if we build a service, even a blog, we also have a responsibility to our visitors.
-DuckDuck Go have some great privacy research and privacy focused products.
 It’s time to take responsibility with the data we gather and use.
-The [Spread Privacy](https://spreadprivacy.com/tag/research/) initiative, authored by DuckDuck go, has some useful reference material.
+The [Spread Privacy](https://spreadprivacy.com/tag/research/) initiative, authored by DuckDuck go, is a great place to get an education.

 ## Choices, choices

-There’s no denying that the simplest thing to do would be to use the free tier of Google Analytics – it’s a two-line change in Hugo’s ```config.yml``` to add the tracking ID.
-But as a privacy advocate, I want to do better.
+There’s no denying that the simplest thing to do would be to use the free tier of Google Analytics – it’s a two-line change in Hugo’s ```config.yml``` to add the tracking ID, but as a privacy advocate, I want to do better.
 Fathom and Plausible offer privacy-focused services, and while not too expensive, it’s a little more than I want to commit to at this stage.
-If the blog grows and I want to get a little more detail that will help me fine tune my SEO, then I will make the financial equipment.
-But given this is early days for the blog, and it’s a service I’ve used before through work, I will start off with Azure Application Insights and see where that takes me.
-App Insights has the most basic features I need; user counts and page views and is ticks enough of the privacy boxes.
+If the blog grows and I want to get a little more detail that will help me fine tune my SEO, then I will make the financial commitment.
+But given this is early days for the blog, and it’s a service I’ve used before in my day job, I will start off with Azure Application Insights and see where that takes me.
+App Insights has the most basic features I need; user counts, page views and is ticks enough of the privacy boxes.
 Right now, I’m more interested to know if the blog is working than how to drive more traffic to it.
 I need to keep an eye on the volume of traffic because App Insights can become a little expensive if the traffic grows suddenly.
 There are ingestion caps, alerts and other spending controls. https://docs.microsoft.com/en-us/azure/azure-monitor/app/pricing#managing-your-data-volume

 ## Hooking into Hugo
 Now the analytics tool has been chosen, how do we hook it up to Hugo?
-The PaperMod theme has [hooks for customisation](https://github.com/adityatelange/hugo-PaperMod/wiki/FAQs#custom-head--footer) of header, footer and CSS.
+The PaperMod theme has [hooks for customisation](https://github.com/adityatelange/hugo-PaperMod/wiki/FAQs#custom-head--footer) for header, footer and CSS.

 We’re going to want to add in some custom code to initialise App Insights and that’s going to need to live in the header.